2 Chainz: 1997–2010: Playaz Circle and Disturbing tha Peace

-Epps formed the hip hop duo Playaz Circle (the word "Playaz" having been made into a backronym for "Preparing Legal Assets for Years from A to Z") in College Park, Georgia, in 1997, with his high school friend Earl Conyers (known as Dolla Boy), while Epps adopted "Tity Boi" as his moniker.
+Epps formed the hip-hop duo Playaz Circle (the word "Playaz" having been made into a backronym for "Preparing Legal Assets for Years from A to Z") in College Park, Georgia, in 1997, with his high school friend Earl Conyers (known as Dolla Boy), while Epps adopted "Tity Boi" as his moniker.
 Following the release of an independent album titled United We Stand, United We Fall (2002), the duo was introduced to fellow Atlanta rapper Ludacris when he moved into their College Park apartment complex while he was acting as a DJ.
 After taking interest in Playaz Circle, Ludacris began to record several songs with the group, playing some of them on his radio station.

 Ludacris soon became one of the highest-selling rappers in the Southern United States.
 After hearing of their situation, Ludacris requested from Epps that the duo join his newly formed record label, Disturbing Tha Peace, a subsidiary of Def Jam Recordings.
 Epps agreed to sign, although Conyers did not officially join the label until his mother regained her health a year after the initial signing.

-The duo's release their debut album, Supply & Demand, on October 30, 2007.
-Their lead single and debut track, "Duffle Bag Boy", became urban hit.
+The duo released their debut album, Supply & Demand, on October 30, 2007.
+Their lead single and debut track, "Duffle Bag Boy", became an urban hit.
 Featuring Lil Wayne, they performed the song at the BET Hip Hop Awards.
 The duo released their second studio album, Flight 360: The Takeoff, on September 29, 2009.
 In January 2010, Playaz Circle filmed a music video for the single "Big Dawg" featuring Lil Wayne and Birdman, at Studio Space Atlanta.
 Shortly afterwards, Epps left Disturbing tha Peace to advance his career.
 Although Ludacris was initially reluctant, feeling Epps could still be financially successful, he eventually accepted the decision.

 2011–2012: Name change and Based on a T.R.U.
 Story

 Epps faced allegations of sexism for his original pseudonym, "Tity Boi", although he has repeatedly denied such accusations.
-In early 2011, he decided to change his stage name to "2 Chainz," as he perceived it to be more "family–friendly."
+In early 2011, he decided to change his stage name to "2 Chainz", which he described as more "family-friendly".
 Regarding the name change, he further explained to Vibe magazine: "The name Tity Boi actually came from my big mama, from me being spoiled and an only child—breastfed.
-My mama called me Tity Boi, my dad called me Tity Man, my hood called me Tit so when we was trying to rap I had been going by Tit my whole life, Tit, Tity, Tity Man —it's just like a country nickname —term for being an only child."
+My mama called me Tity Boi, my dad called me Tity Man, my hood called me Tit so when we was trying to rap I had been going by Tit my whole life, Tit, Tity, Tity Man—it's just like a country nickname—term for being an only child."
 Following the name change, Epps released a mixtape titled T.R.U.
 REALigion, which became his first mixtape to appear on the music charts, peaking at number 58 on the US Billboard Top R&B/Hip-Hop Albums chart.
 After the success of the mixtape, Epps made numerous guest appearances on tracks by prominent artists such as Kanye West ("Mercy") and Nicki Minaj ("Beez in the Trap").